TauqeerAhmad5201/chmod/README.md

     chmod u+x filename adds execute permission for the owner. chmod go-rwx directory removes read, write, and execute permissions for the group and others. chmod a=rw file.txt sets read and write permissions for all (owner, group, and others), removing execute permission if it was set.

+    These are the basic concepts of using chmod to manage file permissions in DevOps.
+It's important to understand the implications of changing permissions and use them judiciously to ensure the security and accessibility of files and directories in your system.